CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 DRAINING THE FUEL TANK AND CARBURETOR

-1. Place an approved gasoline container below the carburetor, and use funnel to avoid spilling fuel.
+1. Place an approved gasoline container below the carburetor, and use a funnel to avoid spilling fuel.

-1. After all the fuel has drain into the container, reinstall the drain bol sediment cup.
+1. After all the fuel has drained into the container, reinstall the drain bolt and sediment cup.
 Tighten them securely.

 WARNING

-- The length of time that gasoline can be left in your fuel tank and carburetor without causing functional problems will vary with such facts as gasoline blend, your storage temperatures, and whether the fuel ta partially or completely filled.
+- The length of time that gasoline can be left in your fuel tank and carburetor without causing functional problems will vary with such factors as gasoline blend, your storage temperatures, and whether the fuel tank is partially or completely filled.

 The air in a partially filled fuel tank promotes fuel deterioration.
-Very storage temperatures accelerate fuel deterioration.
+Very low storage temperatures accelerate fuel deterioration.
 Gasoline will oxidize and deteriorate in storage.
 Deteriorated gasoline will cause hard starting and it leaves gum deposits that clog the fuel system.
-As a result, if engine is not used for more than one month, the fuel oil shall be thoroughly to prevent from deterioration of the fuel in fuel system and carburetor.
+As a result, if the engine is not used for more than one month, the fuel oil shall be thoroughly drained to prevent deterioration of the fuel in the fuel system and carburetor.

-- The failures of fuel system or engine performance arising from imprint storage are beyond the scope of the warranty.
+- The failures of fuel system or engine performance arising from improper storage are beyond the scope of the warranty.

 Storage Precautions